The 10 Worst Neighborhoods In Tempe For 2022

 It seems as if there's a neighborhood for everyone in Tempe.

-And while the city consistently ranks as one of the best places to live in the country thanks in part to a strong economy and tons of entertainment, it's not all rainbows and sunshine in Tempe.
-Some neighborhoods aren't as great as others.
+And while the city consistently ranks as one of the best places to live in Arizona thanks in part to tons of entertainment and jobs, it’s not all rainbows and sunshine in Tempe.
+Some neighborhoods aren’t as safe as others.

-So the question arises, which Tempe neighborhoods are the worst, and which are the best?
+So the question arises, which Tempe neighborhoods are the most dangerous and which are the safest?

-Today, we'll use science and data to determine which Tempe hoods need a little tender loving care - the sore thumbs of the Tempe area if you will.
-Realistically, you can't expect all the neighborhoods to be amazing, although Alta Mira ranks way above the rest.
+Today, we’ll use Saturday Night Science to determine which Tempe hoods need a little tender loving care – the sore thumbs of the Tempe area if you will.
+Realistically, you can’t expect all the neighborhoods to be amazing, although Camelot Village ranks way above the rest.

-We examined 55 of Tempe's neighborhoods to find out the worst places to live.
-These places don't quite measure up to Tempe's reputation.
+We examined 45 of Tempe’s neighborhoods to find out the most dangerous places to live.
+These places don’t quite measure up to Tempe’s reputation.

 Read on to see how we determined the places around Tempe that need a pick-me-up.
 And remember, don't blame the messenger.